samjacksonstats/samjacksonstats.github.io/index.markdown

 ---
 <img src="pics/meo.jpg" height="200">

 My name is Sam Jackson.
-I am an Assistant Professor at Durham University, UK.
+I am an Assistant Professor of Statistics at Durham University, UK, as well as a private statistical consultant and educator, with specific expertise in the areas of computer modelling of physical systems, uncertainty quantification, risk management, decision support and machine learning.
+Please see the [**Services**][jacksonServices] page or contact me for further information regarding consultancy, collaboration, courses or private tuition.

 <img src="pics/virus.jpg" height="130">
 <img src="pics/volcano.jpg" height="130">
 <img src="pics/wheat.jpg" height="130">
 <img src="pics/flu.jpg" height="130">

-My research interests lie primarily in the **statistical analysis of computer models**, as utilised to aid the understanding of complex physical processes, in particular;
+My expertise and research interests lie primarily in the **statistical analysis of computer models**, as utilised to aid the understanding of complex physical processes, in particular;

 - **Uncertainty Quantification (UQ)** of the major sources of uncertainty in the models and their links to the corresponding physical systems, along with appropriate propagation of uncertainty through any statistical analysis to decision making.

+- **Risk Management and Decision Support**: once uncertainty in a problem has been properly identified and quantified, we can robustly account for that in the decision making process to minimise the consequential risks involved.

 - **Bayesian Emulation:** the full UQ calculations based on computer models (across possibly high-dimensional parameter spaces) that a serious scientific analysis requires are frequently prohibitively computationally intensive, thus often benefitting from use of emulators.
 An emulator is a fast statistical construct that mimics the complex computer model, providing both a prediction of model behaviour and consequential uncertainty estimate of the prediction, across the entire model input space.
 <!-- of computationally intensive models to facilitate comprehensive analysis of model behaviour across possibly high-dimensional parameter spaces.
 Such emulation is essential for performing many analyses involving the models, including sensitivity analysis and optimisation. -->